Travelling with your cat + Four Canadian adventure cats to follow!

 Just chilling by the lake.

-- Do you love hiking, camping, and going on road trips?
-Arthemis and Alvin are two cats who love these activities, too.
+- Do you love hiking, camping, and road trips?
+Sierra the Benegal kitten loves these activities, too.

 Cats can make great hiking buddies!